esitarski/RaceDB/docker/README.md

 ## Manually importing/exporting data

 The racedb.sh and the Windows controller UI both support manually exporting data.
-For Windows, use the menus to select Export or Import.
+For Windows, use the Backup menu to select Export or Import.
 For the import, the selected file will be copied to the racedb-data directory and imported.
-For export, the racedb-export.json will be created.
+For export, the racedb-export-{datecode}.json will be created.

 Similarly, for Linux/MacOSX, running 'bash raced.sh import filename' will copy the file to the racedb-data directory, and run manage.py in the running container to import the data.
-The "bash racedb.sh export" will export the data to the racedb-data directory as racedb-export.json.
+The "bash racedb.sh export" will export the data to the racedb-data directory as racedb-export-{datecode}.json.

 ## Updating RaceDB